ronanokane/ocoChain/README.md

 Example:

-../oco.sh SELL AAVE/USDC 2 95 90 89 && ./sellAsset.sh AAVE/USDC 100    &emsp;# sell 100 percent of the wallets AAVE for USDC <br>
+./oco/oco.sh SELL AAVE/USDC 2 95 90 89 && ./sellAsset.sh AAVE/USDC 100    &emsp;# sell 100 percent of the wallets AAVE for USDC <br>
-../oco.sh BUY AAVE/USDC 2 95 90 89 && ./buyAsset.sh AAVE/USDC 100    &emsp;  # buy AAVE with 100% of wallets USDC<br>
+./oco/oco.sh BUY AAVE/USDC 2 95 90 89 && ./buyAsset.sh AAVE/USDC 100    &emsp;# buy AAVE with 100% of wallets USDC<br>

 A return code other than 0 can safely be assumed no triggure condition was met.